Strategic Partnership - Nepal International Theatre Festival 2019

 Mairi Taylor - Birds of Paradise

 Manish Prasai - National Federation of the Disabled Nepal

 Moderator: Sagar Prasain – Nitfest team member/disability rights advocate

 Two sign language interpreters interpreted the discussion for the 12 deaf people in the audience.
 The following concerns and ideas were discussed by the panel:

-- All panelists agreed on the importance of bringing disability issues into mainstream theatre for greater awareness
+- All panelists agreed on the importance of bringing disability issues into the mainstream theatre for greater awareness

-- The dire need is to make physical infrastructure more accessible for inclusion of disabled people.
+- The dire need is to make physical infrastructure more accessible for the inclusion of disabled people.
 There are no theatre halls in Nepal that are wheelchair accessible, for example.

 - The importance of disabled people to be involved in the production, especially in ones that involve disability as a topic or have disabled characters.